 Bacterial species-level classification based on the 16S rDNA short regions is imperfect, due to insufficient separation of closely related species (Janda and Abbott 2007; Tindall et al. 2010), even though a commonly accepted 97% sequence similarity threshold has been used elsewhere (Faith et al. 2013; Nakayama et al. 2013).
-However, the aim of this study was simply to generate profiles of bacterial community taxonomic composition to enable comparison between different sample types, rather than provide a detailed taxonomic assessment of each sample.
-In this study, bacterial community taxonomic compositions of penguin stomach regurgitates, cloacal swabs, guano and rookery soils were classified at an operational taxonomic unit (OTU) level, with a minimum sequence identity threshold of 99%.
-OTUs were identified using the BLAST-like alignment tool (BLAT) search to the ribosomal database project (RDP) classifier implemented in the MG-RAST server, with maximum e-value set to 10−5 and minimum alignment length set to 50 nucleotides (nt) (Meyer et al. 2008).
+However, the aim of this study was simply to generate composition profiles of bacterial communities that were present in the samples studied to enable comparison between different sample types, rather than provide a detailed taxonomic assessment of surviving or growing bacteria in each sample.
+In this study, bacterial community compositions of penguin stomach regurgitates, cloacal swabs, guano and rookery soils were classified at an operational taxonomic unit (OTU) level, with a minimum sequence identity threshold of 99%.
+OTUs were identified using the BLAST-like alignment tool (BLAT) search to the ribosomal database project (RDP) classifier implemented in the MG-RAST server, with maximum e-value set to 10−5 and minimum alignment length set to 50 nucleotides (Meyer et al. 2008).
 In order to limit the impact of sequencing errors, OTUs represented by less than three reads (singletons and doubletons) were removed following Andersson et al. (2008) and Lazarevic et al. (2009), and were not considered further.

 Comparative analyses of bacterial communities across the four sample types